asocorro/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 In the final, tidy data set there is exactly one row per subject per activity (30 subjects times 6 activities).
 We arrived at only 180 rows (from the original 10,299) as per the project requirement of providing an average of each variable for each activity and each subject.

-This extract shows the first few rows and the first few columns of the final, tidy data set (provide in full in file FinalData.txt):
+This extract shows the first few rows and the first few columns of the final, tidy data set (which the code outputs in full to a file called FinalData.txt):

 | subjectId | activityName | tBodyAcc-mean()-X | tBodyAcc-std()-X | tBodyAcc-mean()-Y | tBodyAcc-std()-Y
 | --- | --- | --- | --- | --- | ---